Which flu vaccine is best? Influvac flu vaccine - instructions for use, reviews Flu shot vaccine name.

 4. Respiratory syncytial infection.

-• Thirdly, the disease can be activated if at the time of vaccination the person was already sick.
-In this case, the vaccine will not give any effect.
+• Thirdly, the disease can be activated if the person was already sick at the time of vaccination.
+In this case, the vaccine will not have any effect.
 That is why, before vaccination, a mandatory examination by a doctor is necessary, and if any contraindications are found, the vaccination is canceled.

-In order for the vaccine to become a good and effective tool in the fight against colds and flu, it must be done correctly, in accordance with all requirements and rules, otherwise it may cause another disease, and the vaccine itself simply will not work.
-That is why, at present, doctors have created and developed a special memo for all parents, which describes in detail all the necessary actions and procedures that must be followed and followed.
+In order for a vaccination to become a good and effective tool in the fight against colds and flu, it must be done correctly, in accordance with all requirements and rules, otherwise it may cause another disease, and the vaccine itself simply will not work.
+That is why, at present, doctors have created and developed a special memo for all parents, which details all the necessary actions and procedures that must be followed and followed.
 After all, only then can we talk about 100% effectiveness of vaccination in the fight against influenza.

 2. Mandatory examination by a doctor.
-If as a result of such a diagnosis, even the most minor symptoms of the disease are revealed in you, then the vaccination will be postponed.
+If, as a result of such a diagnosis, even the most minor symptoms of the disease are revealed, the vaccination will be postponed.

-If you do everything right, in accordance with the established rules, then vaccination can be a good protection against unpleasant diseases, as evidenced by good statistics.
-Although, the topic of the 2016-2017 flu shot for and against still remains a controversial issue, because everyone makes an independent choice and this is a voluntary and personal matter for everyone.
-But, you see, it is better to feel confident that your body can cope with diseases perfectly and forget about it than to constantly drink pills and powders in large quantities, causing even more harm to your health.
-But, it's a personal choice for everyone.
+If you do everything correctly, in accordance with the established rules, then vaccination can be a good protection against unpleasant diseases, as evidenced by good statistics.
+Although, the topic of flu vaccination 2016-2017 pros and cons still remains a controversial issue, because everyone makes an independent choice and this is a voluntary and personal matter for everyone.
+But, you see, it is better to feel confident that your body will cope with diseases perfectly and forget about it, than to constantly drink pills and powders in large quantities, causing even greater harm to your health.
+But, this is everyone's personal choice.

 CATEGORIES